Don’t lose sight! Trust your eyes to the best. Dr. Krishnan is Corpus Christi’s only Fellowship Trained Glaucoma specialist.

-Variations of narrow angle glaucoma include include acute angle closure glaucoma, chronic angle closure glaucoma, and neovascular glaucoma.
+Variations of narrow-angle glaucoma include acute angle-closure glaucoma, chronic angle-closure glaucoma, and neovascular glaucoma.

 An abnormally high IOP reading indicates a problem with the amount of fluid (aqueous humor) in the eye.
 Either the eye is producing too much fluid, or it’s not draining properly.